npetruzzelli/gulp3-last-run/README.markdown

 ## Why?

 To take advantage of a helpful feature from Gulp 4.x without waiting for it to be released or upgrading from 3.x to 4.x.

-The original intent is to provide a value that can be used for filtering.
+The original intent is to provide a timestamp value that can be used for filtering.

 ## Installation